-This large-scale renovation at one of London’s top academic institutions saw another successful collaboration with internationally-acclaimed Foster + Partners architects.
-We refurbished and extended the 1916 Lionel Robbins Building adjacent to London’s Aldwych, as well as introducing significant internal alterations while maintaining the traditional façade.
+This large-scale renovation at one of London’s top academic institutions saw another successful collaboration with internationally acclaimed architects Foster + Partners.
+We refurbished and extended the 1916 Lionel Robbins Building adjacent to London’s Aldwych, and introduced significant internal alterations while maintaining the traditional façade.

-The existing six-storey building was originally used as a dispatch centre for WH Smith, and was taken over by the London School of Economics in 1973, reopening as a library in 1978.
+The existing six-storey building was originally used as a dispatch centre for WHSmith and was taken over by the London School of Economics in 1973, reopening as a library five years later.
 It comprises a steel frame encased in concrete to provide fire protection; brickwork and stone cladding adorn the façade alongside sash windows, and the floors were constructed using the popular hollow pot system.
-To be able to make the changes needed, we needed to first undertake a forensic investigation.
+To be able to make the required changes, we first had to undertake a forensic investigation.

 Renovation of an existing university library close to London’s Aldwych